schuchert/wikispaces/pages/Mockito.LoginServiceExample.md

 * The previous login attempts affect the LoginService.
 * The state of the IAccount impacts the results (e.g., revoked accounts cannot be logged in to, an account that is already logged in to cannot be logged in to a second time).

 Given the requirements so far, the state pattern is overkill.
-However, in the real system, refactoring to the state pattern made the implementation// **much**// easier, and more reliable as it turns out.
+However, in the real system, refactoring to the state pattern made the implementation**much** easier, and more reliable as it turns out.
 So we'll migrate the current solution of the LoginState.login method to delegate some of the responsibility to a state object.

 ### Refactoring to the State Pattern
 We have tests passing and green.
 Our goal is to slowly migrate the code.
 Along the way we'll also clean up some other problems.